When Ancestors Find You!

 Survivors include a son, Clarence, New York City, a daughter, Mrs. Eleanor Scott, Aurora, five grandchildren and seven great-grandchildren.
 Two sons, Merrill and Donald preceded her in death.

 I adored my Great Grandmother as she was the only one of my elders who I felt really cared about me.
-She loved to tease me and tell me she was going to put a brick on top of my head so I would stop growing.
-I am sure this was inspired by the fact that she was a tiny woman and I quickly grew taller than her in my pre-teen years.
+She loved to tease me and tell me she was going to put a brick on top of my head as I reached her height and then began to grow taller than she was.
+She was a short woman and I quickly grew taller than her in my pre-teen years.

 I remember attending her funeral in Garden City, Kansas in March of 1971 (I had just turned 15).
 It was my first real experience of someone dying that was close to me and I felt like I was in altered state the whole time we were there.
 As I think about that experience now, I realize it was similar to the altered stated I experienced with my Mother’s death.